DaveThw/davethw.github.io/_shows/fail-better/stasis.md

   Designer: Nomi Everall
   Lighting Designer: Dave Thwaites

+#excerpt: |-
-excerpt: "Fail Better Productions Aug&nbsp;'07&#8209;Dec&nbsp;'09
+#  Fail Better Productions
-Lighting&nbsp;Designer
+#  Aug '07&#8209;Dec '09
+#  Lighting Designer
+#  A revival of two short plays by Samuel Beckett, honouring the 20th anniversary of his death.
-A&nbsp;revival&nbsp;of&nbsp;two short plays by Samuel Beckett, honouring the 20th anniversary of his death."
+summary: "A revival of two short plays by Samuel Beckett, honouring the 20th anniversary of his death."

 header:
-  image: /assets/images/stasis/stasis_01_full.jpg
+#  image: /assets/images/stasis/stasis_01_full.jpg
+## header.image: around 1280-1600px is a good width if you aren’t responsively serving up images.
+Probably shouldn't be very tall - ~320-400px, maybe less..??
+## To provide a custom alt tag for screen readers:
+#  image_description: "A description of the image"
+# header.overlay_image: around 1280-1600px is a good width, and an apect ratio of 3:4 seems to work (for me...)
+  overlay_image: /assets/images/stasis/stasis_header.jpg
-  caption: "*(photographer: Dave Thwaites)*"
+  caption: "*photographer: Dave Thwaites*"
+# header.teaser - should be something like 600px wide - the bottom will get cropped off if more than ~300px(?) tall, as the archive page resizes...
   teaser: /assets/images/stasis/stasis_01_full.jpg

+## if we have an header.overlay_image, then we can also use tagline to highlight my production role(s).
+Note: can use MarkDown...:
+tagline: "Lighting Designer"

 photos:
   - heading: Production Photos